rocky-linux/documentation/docs/books/admin_guide/09-backups.md

 * The archive destroys the information source after the operation.
 * The backup preserves the source of information after the operation.

-These operations consist of saving information in a file, on a peripheral, or on a supported media (tapes, disks, etc.).
+These operations consist of saving information in a file, on a peripheral, or on a supported media (tapes, disks, and so on).

 ### The process